 At First Farm Inn, we ride horses year-round in the riding arenas, over and around the hills, woods, ponds and pastures.
-Rain, heavy snow, extremely high winds and temperatures over 100 degrees or below freezing mean rescheduling.
+Rain, heavy snow, extremely high winds, heat indexes nearing 100 degrees or temperatures below freezing mean rescheduling.
 For safety’s sake, ground conditions also play a role.

 Call for Reservations

 Call 859-586-0199 with a credit card to reserve a date and time.
 If you wake up to bad weather the morning of your ride, call to reschedule.
 Passing showers in the summertime aren’t an issue.

 After you demonstrate control and respect for your horse in the arena, we head for the hills, along the ponds and through the woods.
 The experience ends with removing tack, feeding treats and bathing or grooming your new equine friend.
 The two-hour riding lesson is $75 per person.

 You’ll learn to communicate and move with one of our happy, healthy horses selected to fit your size and personality.
 Trail riding often means bouncing around as a poorly-cared-for horse mindlessly follows a leader.
 Unlike a traditional “trail ride,” at First Farm Inn you will be coached as much as you need, encouraged to build your connection and communicate quietly in ways that your horse can understand.

 First Farm Inn horses are a colorful assortment of breeds, sizes and personalities.
 Riders must weigh less than 225 pounds and be reasonably physically fit.
 Riding is physically strenuous and requires good posture, balance, concentration, thoughtfulness and the ability to listen.